AgenaRisk/api-py/README.md

 ### 4.3.22 `create_csv_template()`

-This function creates an empty CSV file with the correct format so that it can be filled in and used for `create_batch_bases()`.
+This method creates an empty CSV file with the correct format so that it can be filled in and used for `create_batch_bases()`.
 Note that this template includes every single node in the model, not all of which might be observable - you can delete the columns of the nodes which will not be observed.

 ### 4.3.23 `create_sensitivity_config(...)`

-[TO BE IMPLEMENTED]
+A method to create a sensitivity configuration object if a sensitivity analysis request will be sent to agena.ai Cloud servers or the local API.
+Its parameters are:

+* `targetNode` = target node ID for the analysis
+* `sensitivityNodes` = a list of sensitivity node IDs
+* (optional) `network` = ID of the network to perform analysis on.
+If missing, the first network in the model is used
+* (optional) `dataSet` = ID of the dataSet (scenario) to use for analysis
+* (optional) `report_settings` = a dictionary for settings for the sensitivity analysis report.
+The elements of the dictionary are:
+    * `"summaryStats"` (a list with some/all of the following fields)
+        * mean
+        * median
+        * variance
+        * standardDeviation
+        * upperPercentile
+        * lowerPercentile
+    * `"sumsLowerPercentileValue"` (set the reported lower percentile value.
+Default is 25)
+    * `"sumsUpperPercentileValue"` (set the reported upper percentile value.
+Default is 75)
+    * `"sensLowerPercentileValue"` (lower percentile value to limit sensitivity node data by.
+Default is 0)
+    * `"sensUpperPercentileValue"` (upper percentile value to limit sensitivity node data by.
+Default is 100)

+For the use of the function, see Sections [8](#8-agenaai-cloud-with-pyagena) and [9](#9-local-agenaai-api-with-pyagena).

 ## 4.5 agena.ai Cloud Related Functions

-[TO BE IMPLEMENTED]
+pyagena allows users to send their models to agena.ai Cloud servers for calculation.
+The functions around the server capabilities (including authentication) are described in [Section 8](#8-agenaai-cloud-with-pyagena).

 ## 4.6 agena.ai Local API Related Functions

-[TO BE IMPLEMENTED]
+pyagena allows users to connect to the local agena.ai developer API for calculation.
+The functions about the local developer API communication are descibed in [Section 9](#9-local-agenaai-api-with-pyagena).

 # 5. Importing a Model from .cmpx